Applying for CCF funding

 Find out more about applying for funding from the Scottish Government's Climate Challenge Fund.

-- Operating on a not for profit basis, or a trading company wholly owned by a not for profit organisation (profit making organisations are eligible to apply to the CCF on the condition that they are wholly owned by a Scottish based not for profit organisation.)
+3. Operating on a not for profit basis, or a trading company wholly owned by a not for profit organisation - Profit making organisations are eligible to apply to the CCF on the condition that they are wholly owned by a Scottish based not for profit organisation.

-- Legally constituted (Your organisation will need to be legally constituted by the time you submit your Final Application.)
+4. Legally constituted - The organisation will need to be legally constituted by the time of submitting their Final Application.